bachya/cliutils/README.md

 prefs = CLIUtils::Prefs.new('path/to/yaml/file')
 ```

-`Prefs` can also be instantiated via a Hash or an array of prompts; the overall schema remains the same:
+`Prefs` can also be instantiated via a Hash or an Array of prompts; the overall schema remains the same:

 ```Ruby
 # Instantiation through a Hash